Remote Entangling Gates for Spin Qubits in Quantum Dots using a Charge-Sensitive Superconducting Coupler: Introduction

 Spin qubits based on electrons confined in gate-defined quantum dots constitute a promising platform for building a quantum computer~\cite{Burkard23}.
 A challenge for the scalability of quantum dot architectures is the density of electrostatic gate electrodes needed to control adjacent quantum dots, which are typically fabricated at sub-100~nm pitch.
 A modular architecture, where clusters of quantum dots are coupled through quantum interconnects to form a larger processor, has been suggested as an extensible solution~\cite{Vandersypen17}.
 Such an architecture requires entangling gates between the qubits connected by these interconnects.
 Superconducting circuits are reasonable choices for interconnects for two primary reasons.
 First, their larger length scale (often of order $\SI{100}{\micro m}$ or more) can increase the separation between quantum dots and thereby ease wiring density.
 Second, they can couple to electric dipoles, which are readily induced in quantum dots~\cite{Mi17, Burkard20}.

 Previous research has concentrated on superconducting resonators as the interconnects.
-In such architectures, spin-photon interactions \textit{transversely} couple two distant quantum dots to either end of a microwave resonator, leading to an effective spin-spin coupling between the two spin qubits~\cite{Imamog99, Childress04}.
-Such interactions have been demonstrated in double-quantum-dot (DQD)~\cite{Mi17, Borjans20, Collard22, Dijkema23}, singlet-triplet (ST)~\cite{Harvey18, Bottcher22, Ungerer24}, and resonant-exchange (RX) qubits~\cite{Landig18,Landig19,Scarlino19}.
+In such architectures, spin-photon interactions couple two distant quantum dots to either end of a microwave resonator, leading to an effective spin-spin coupling between the two spin qubits~\cite{Imamog99, Childress04}.
+Such interactions have been proposed and demonstrated in double-quantum-dot (DQD)~\cite{Trifunovic12, Mi17, Woerkom18, Pomorski19, Borjans20, Collard22, Dijkema25}, singlet-triplet (ST)~\cite{Harvey18, Bottcher22, Ungerer24}, and resonant-exchange (RX) qubits~\cite{Landig18,Landig19,Scarlino19}.
+These types of resonator-mediated coupling concepts are also applied to other systems, e.g., nitrogen-vacancy (NV) centers coupled to mechanical oscillators, to give just one example~\cite{Rabl10, Rosenfeld21}.
 However, materials and fabrication limitations---for example, the achievable impedance of high kinetic-inductance resonators~\cite{Blais04, Harvey18}---limit the resulting coupling strength.
 Thus, reported coupling strengths have been generally comparable to decoherence rates, preventing a high-fidelity two-qubit gate.

 One way to bypass this limitation is to use a different superconducting circuit as the quantum interconnect.
 In superconducting-qubit architectures, nonlinear lumped-element circuits have been employed as couplers between qubits~\cite{Niskanen06, Chen14, Fei18, Sung21, Simakov23, Ding23}.
 The coupler circuit should be chosen based on the type of qubit.
 In particular, for spin qubits with induced electric dipoles, it is natural to select a charge-sensitive circuit.
 One such circuit is the offset-charge-sensitive (OCS) transmon, which has been used as a charge sensor for investigating quasiparticle tunneling events~\cite{Ristè13, Serniak19}.
+Its charge sensitivity can be adjusted to the application, ranging from the highly charge-sensitive Cooper-pair box (CPB) regime~\cite{Bouchiat98, Nakamura99} to the transmon regime~\cite{Koch07} of suppressed charge sensitivity.